Vaalserberg: Three-country point

 The current Belgian-German border is not the same as the former eastern border of Moresnet with Prussia but is a little more to the east.
 Therefore, five different borders came together at this point but never more than four at one time, except possibly between 1917 and 1920, when the border situation was unclear and disputed.

 The border intersection has made the Vaalserberg a well-known tourist attraction in the Netherlands, with a 50 m tower on the Belgian side (Boudewijntoren; Tour Baudouin; Balduin-Turm), opened in 1994 to replace the previous 33 m tower, built in 1970.
 It offers a grand panorama of the surrounding landscape.

 140 m south of the point, a railway crosses the German-Belgian border in the Gemmenicher Tunnel.
 It is the freight-only railway between Tongeren and Aachen.

+In 2025, Esperantists launched an initiative to rename the Vaalserberg to Monto Zamenhof, in order to draw attention to the history of Amikejo, a proposed Esperanto-speaking state in the former Neutral Moresnet, and to honour the founder of the Esperanto language, L. L. Zamenhof.

+The Universal Esperanto Association officially supports the initiative.

 Four-borders road

 The road leading up to this point on the Dutch side is called the Viergrenzenweg ("four borders way"), probably because of the former territory of Neutral Moresnet.
 The names of the roads in Belgium (Route des Trois Bornes) and Germany (Dreiländerweg) refer to the present three bordering countries.

 Along the road on the Dutch side is the 35 m Wilhelminatoren observation tower, with a restaurant and forest trails.
 The present tower officially opened on 7 October 2011 and features a lift and a glass floor.
 The first tower at the site was built in 1905 during the reign of its namesake, Queen Wilhelmina of the Netherlands, and was demolished in 1945.
 The second 20 m tower opened on 11 August 1951 and was demolished over the winter of 2010–2011 because of its poor condition and high maintenance requirements.